veillette/physics-book/contents/ch31NuclearRadioactivity.md

 *radiation is the emission of a high-energy photon by a nucleus*.
 In fact,
 $$\gamma $$ radiation comes from the de-excitation of a nucleus, just as an x ray comes from the de-excitation of an atom.
 The names \" $$\gamma $$ ray\" and
-\"x ray\" identify the source of the radiation.
-At the same energy, $$\gamma $$ rays and x rays are otherwise identical.
+\"X-ray\" identify the source of the radiation.
+At the same energy, $$\gamma $$ rays and X-rays are otherwise identical.

 <table id="" aria-describedby="Types of radiation are listed in column 1.
 The range for each type is in column 2."><caption><span class="title">Properties of Nuclear Radiation</span></caption><thead><tr>
             <th>